tony-rsa/RPA-Challenge-Fresh-news-2-0/README.md

-# RPA-Challenge-Fresh-news-2-0
+# RPA-Challenge-Fresh-news-2-0 (NewsBot Automation
 ---

-> An automated web scraping bot to extract
+> The NewsBot Automation project is designed to automate the extraction of news data from a website.
+It uses Selenium WebDriver to interact with the website and extract news articles based on search parameters provided by the user.

---
+---

-# NewsBot Automation
+#

 The NewsBot Automation project is designed to automate the extraction of news data from a website.
 It uses Selenium WebDriver to interact with the website and extract news articles based on search parameters provided by the user.

-## Installatio
+## Installation

 To use the NewsBot Automation project, follow these steps:

 1. Clone the repository to your local machine: